-A complimentary copy of this book was provided by Litfuse Publicity Group, Netgalley.
+This book was provided to me by Litfuse Publicity Group, Netgalley.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by Zondervan on September 25th 2013